 "...
 When working he is focused and determined, he perfects the accentuation, tightens the pace, emphasizes orchestral differentiation and sophistication. ..." reported the Bavarian broadcasting station BR-Klassik, while accompanying Mateusz Molęda's rehearsals with the Nuremberg Symphony Orchestra on a concert tour to Poland.
-In season 2017 / 2018 he continues his successful collaboration with the orchestra in five concerts in various German cities and at the Meistersingerhalle in Nuremberg.
+In recent seasons he continued his successful collaboration with the orchestra in many concerts in various German cities and at the Meistersingerhalle in Nuremberg.

-Season 2018 / 2019 marks among others Mateusz’s debut in Denmark, conducting the Aalborg Symphony Orchestra and the Aarhus Symphony Orchestra in a program of works by Debussy and Hindemith and also the world premiere of the Concerto for Hammond Organ by Anders Koppel.
-Further invitations lead him with Messiaen's L'Ascension and Bruckner's Symphony No. 9 to the Odense Symphony Orchestra as well as to Germany, Poland, Albania and South Korea.
+Season 2018 / 2019 marked among others Mateusz’s debut in Denmark, conducting the Aalborg Symphony Orchestra and the Aarhus Symphony Orchestra in programs of works by Schumann, Rachmaninov, Debussy and Hindemith and also the world premiere of the Concerto for Hammond Organ by Anders Koppel.
+Further invitations led him to the Carl Nielsen Academy Orchestra.

 Undoubtedly Mateusz is one of the most interesting and remarkable personalities among today’s young developing orchestra leaders.
 Ever since his first appearance as a conductor aged just 19, he has surprised his audiences and critics alike with very mature interpretations of discerning concert programs.
 Analysing seriously both the music and the composer, it enables him to provide fascinating musical perspectives and express deep thoughts on music of various styles, to then display an exciting presence and energetic conviction on the podium.